The Bluff View Guide to Climbing on Cayman Brac

 Berg’s dog, sarcastically named Hitler, looks scary but is the biggest cream puff you’ll ever encounter.
 Given a chance he might lick you to death.
 It’s traditional to call out “Hi, Hitler!” when you see him.

 Pass between the two houses, duck under the clothes lines and head straight back along a faint trail behind Berg’s house.
+Step over whatever vines/vegetables they have growing (Pumpkins this year).
 Don’t wander too far right; there’s an old barbed-wire fence hiding in the weeds.
+The trail ends at Lizzard the Gizzard.
 Routes described from left to right when facing the cliff.

 ****Lizzard the Gizzard Ti, 11d 10 bolts + anchor.
 Stick-clip the first bolt and climb straight up, or climb in from the left.
 Fun pocket pulling leads to several powerful sequences through the overhang.
 This route has spit off many a good climber.
-JE & LG ( Jeff Elison bolted this on lead!)
+JE & LG ( The first route on the wall, Jeff Elison bolted this on lead!)

 ****Dixon’s Delight Ti, 11b 10 bolts + anchor.
-The warmup route starts at a small arching roof with an orange flat hold below it.
-Several rest positions allow you to warm up slowly.
+Starts at a small arching roof with an orange flat hold below it.
+Several rest positions on the lower half makes this a good warmup route.
 Climb straight over the 4th bolt on hidden pockets.
-At the top of the vertical section, decipher the moves into overhanging territory; beware sucker holds.
+At the top of the vertical section, decipher the moves into overhanging territory.
+Beware sucker holds at the crux; stay right of the long tufa rail, where the bolt is.
 JE & LG

 ****Hindenberg’s Harmonica Ti, 12b 12 bolts + anchor.
 The great pockets suddenly give out making bolt #5 hard to clip.
-Find your way through the thin sequential crux and finish on steep tufas and flowstone.
+From the big lonely pocket decipher the thin, insecure crux and finish on steep tufas and flowstone.
 MS 2011

 ****Out of Africa Ti, 11d 10 bolts + anchor.
 One of my favorites, this route has everything.
 Climb up the grey elephant trunks, decipher the blank-looking mid-section (use the mono) then finish on steep flowstone features.
 JE